-Members of the federal board of trustees shall not have entered into an employment contract with any member association, or with the Federation.
+Members of the federal board of trustees shall not have entered into an employment contract with any Member Association, or with the Federation.

-Renewal of the members of the federal board of trustees is done annually, by thirds, by the federal general assembly.
-Those members to be renewed after the first or the second year will be selected by the drawing of lots.
+Renewal of the elected trustees of the federal board of trustees is done annually, by thirds, by the federal general assembly.
+Those trustees to be reappointed after the first or the second year will be selected by the drawing of lots.

-Outgoing members are re-eligible within the limit of nine years.
+Outgoing elected trustees are re-eligible within the limit of nine years.